 The Verde Valley is home to a handful of winemakers.
 Here are three ways to experience this wine-producing area near Sedona: Alcantara Vineyards, Classic Water-to-Wine Tour and Page Springs Cellars.

-6 Stops in Flagstaff
+Natural Getaway in Flagstaff

 Starry Nights at Lowell Observatory